Health Bridge

 Build Smarter Wellness Features with Health Bridge for Apple HealthKit and Google Health Connect

-The Health Bridge plugin allows your Median app to access and sync health data from users' devices using Apple HealthKit (iOS) and Google Health Connect (Android).
-This plugin provides a unified interface to fetch health metrics such as steps, heart rate, calories, and sleep data - enabling you to build powerful wellness and fitness features in your app.
+Health Bridge provides a unified interface to access and sync health data from users' devices using Apple HealthKit (iOS) and Google Health Connect (Android).
+The plugin enables you to fetch health metrics such as steps, heart rate, calories, and sleep data - allowing you to build powerful wellness and fitness features in your app.

 👍